merkle-open/generator-nitro/packages/project-nitro/tests/backstop/readme.md

 # Backstop Visual Tests

 Regression testing with backstopjs.
-For running these tests you need chrome headless installed.
+For running these tests you need docker installed.

 [More about backstopjs](https://www.npmjs.com/package/backstopjs)